aosbornee/DevOps-Work/interview-prep/Networking-Interview-Questions.md

 - Reusability, we can take a tier from one project and implement it onto another project without the need to remake the whole tier again, thus saving time

+## Monolithic

+- One app, one database, everything is linear
+- Single point of failure

+## Example of an n - tier

+- A gov website you can buy a passport, book driving lessons and apply for UC
+- Each of these would have their own database and app servers
+- There is no longer a single point of failure
+- However everything sits in the same code so if we want to update services we will have to take down the whole application

+## Microservices

+- splits things vertically, each one of those three services is it's own website that point to the same domain
+- Each services has it's own code base, we can make changes easily
+- Each service works independently